rkuma183/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

 0. Change the region if you need.

-0. Select Services from the top menu.
+0. Select <strong>Services</strong> from the top menu.

    <amp-img width="650" alt="lambda services 2016-06-03 959x124" src="https://cloud.githubusercontent.com/assets/300046/15784793/5d0342ee-2971-11e6-97e0-a4ac79fe7818.jpg"></amp-img>

-   COMMENT: Compute services are at the top of the list among all Amazon services because it's the hottest thing right now (June 2016).
+   COMMENT: Compute services are at the top of the list among all Amazon services
+    because it's the hottest thing right now (June 2016)?

 0. <a target="_blank" href="https://us-west-2.console.aws.amazon.com/lambda/home?region=us-west-2">
    Select Lambda from among <strong>Compute</strong> services</a>.